Joseph Corré: Relationship with father

 On McLaren's death in a Swiss medical centre from a rare form of cancer in April 2010, Corré said: "It was hard for me because he never wanted to do the emotional stuff that comes with being a parent.
 He ran away from it and I found that hard to take.
 We had a difficult relationship, but it was all right in the end.
 I went to Switzerland and we said what we had to say and we made our peace.
 I'm really glad I did that.
 It was such a release for both of us".

 Corré organised his father's funeral, at which McLaren was buried in a coffin sprayed with the slogan "Too Fast To Live Too Young To Die" (the title of one of his shops).
 The ceremony was attended by celebrities including Bob Geldof and Tracey Emin, and accompanied by a public procession to punk songs, including the Sid Vicious version of "My Way".
 In 2012 probate was granted to Young Kim, McLaren's girlfriend during the last 16 years of his life, by McLaren's will, which Corré had contested because he was excluded from it.

 Ownership of father's domain name

 Corré is registered as the administrative officer of malcolmmclaren.com.
 In 2012 he bought the domain name from Paul August Nordstrom of Singapore for $750; August had worked for McLaren and in 1997 registered the domain to himself without McLaren's knowledge.
 August, who said in 2013 he could "no longer recall specifically why he placed his own name as registrant", had previously refused to pass the domain to the Malcolm McLaren Estate.

 Politics

 Prior to the 2015 general election, he was one of several celebrities who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.
-Together with his mother, he has publicly campaigned for the release of WikiLeaks publisher and journalist Julian Assange.
+Together with his mother, he publicly campaigned for the release of WikiLeaks publisher and journalist Julian Assange.